 We opted to test the Peerless TrackR ballpoint pen, where the tech is “all-in-one”.
 Styled on the enduring Cross Peerless, the pen has a broad profile and heavy, yet balanced feel.

-The pen uses Cross Micro Ballpoint Refills (Pack of 2 - £2.60.
-Available in black, blue and red) due to the TrackR device being inbuilt to the top half of the pen.
+The pen uses Cross Micro Ballpoint Refills (available in black, blue and red) due to the TrackR device being inbuilt to the top half of the pen.
 Whilst smaller than standard ballpoint refills, the ink is the same smooth Cross ink and you’d be hard pressed to notice a difference.

 Downloading the smartphone app was simple.
 I use a Samsung smart phone and am forever finding that a lot of apps I want are not available on Android; however the TrackR app is available on both Android and Apple.
 Perfect!